An application is fundamentally shaped by its navigation.

 It’s best to start with a consideration of the primary objects your application will display.
 How are those objects divided or grouped?
 Is there a hierarchy of objects or a flat organization?
-Are there a small number primary objects or many?
+Are there a small number of primary objects or many?

-Application objects that easily fall into a small number of distinct categories, or that represent a step-wise workflow, are a candidate for Tab Navigation.
+Application objects that easily fall into a small number of distinct categories or that represent a step-wise workflow, are a candidate for Tab Navigation.
 Examples include:

 - Scheduled, In-progress, Done